wighawag/stratagems/docs/contracts/Stratagems.md

 ### **CommitmentMade**

-A player has commited to make a move and resolve it on the resolution phase
+A player has commited to make a move and reveal it on the reveal phase

 event CommitmentMade(address indexed player, uint24 indexed epoch, bytes24 commitmentHash)